5ecret5tar/coding-challenges/README.md

 #### Coding Options
 ##### Front End (Web)
-Create a single-page web application that allows end users to interact with the service.
+Create a single-page web application that allows end users to interact with the service (ex: render a table of parking lot info and/or a map of lot locations).
 Feel free to include any features that seem relevant, useful, and/or just plain cool given the data available.

 ##### Backend